 You wouldn’t think of trying to optimize your website with an analytics tool.
 Your social media accounts deserve the same scrutiny if you want the best results from them.
 Social media tools, such as NetBase, tell you what your customers are saying about your brand, both good and bad, on social media platforms.

 Why Listen to Social Media Conversations?

-You can learn what your customers say about your campaigns, product and service in Facebook, Twitter, Reddit, Instagram and more.
+You can learn what your customers say about your campaigns, products, and services on Facebook, Twitter, Reddit, Instagram, and more.
 You can identify the most engaging content so you can create more like it.
 You’ll also discover what is not working so you can try something different.

-Netbase is one of the best social media tools because it uses an in-house developed, patented AI to understand customer’s sentiment in 199 languages.
-It understands emojis, emotions, hashtags and more.
+Netbase is one of the best social media tools because it uses an in-house developed, patented AI to understand customer sentiment in 199 languages.
+It understands emojis, emoticons, hashtags, and more.
 The AI even analyzes images so you can see how your brand appears in user-generated images.
-Industry leaders, including Taco Bell, Chili’s and GoDaddy, use Netbase to listen to social media conversations.
+Industry leaders, including Taco Bell, Chili’s, and GoDaddy, use Netbase to listen to social media conversations.

 Understand Brand Advocates